Dart (programming language): DartPad

 To provide an easier way to start using Dart, the Dart team created DartPad at the start of 2015.
 This online IDE allows developers to experiment with Dart application programming interfaces (APIs) and run Dart code.
 It provides syntax highlighting, code analysis, code completion, documentation, and HTML and CSS editing.

 Development tools

-The Dart DevTools, written in Dart, include debugging and performance tools.
+Dart DevTools, written in Dart, is a suite of code debugging and performance-enhancing tools.

 Flutter

 Google introduced Flutter for native app development.
 Built using Dart, C, C++ and Skia, Flutter is an open-source, multi-platform app UI framework.
 Prior to Flutter 2.0, developers could only target Android, iOS and the web.
 Flutter 2.0 released support for macOS, Linux, and Windows as a beta feature.
 Flutter 2.10 released with production support for Windows and Flutter 3 released production support for all desktop platforms.
 It provides a framework, widgets, and tools.
 This framework gives developers a way to build and deploy mobile, desktop, and web apps.
 Flutter works with Firebase and supports extending the framework through add-ons called packages.
 These can be found on their package repository, pub.dev.
 JetBrains also supports a Flutter plugin.